Tifa (drum): Customs

 The tifa has traditionally been played by men, and this custom has resisted modern attitudes of equality between men and women.
 Adherence to gender roles is seen as a way to honor ancestors.
 In rural communities, older values dictate the role of the male musician is to be a leader.
 His role is to "play ritual music," the rituals of which are seen as a "cultural and hereditary heritage from their ancestors."
 When played for ritual use, the community procedures dictate getting permission to play.

+The Maluku tifa is used to accompany "traditional ceremonies, traditional dances and war dances," including the Cakalele dance.
+The Cakalele dance recalls the "atmosphere of war in ancient Maluku society."
+The Maluku tifa is also combined with totobuang gong chimes to form a tifa totobuang ensemble to accompany Maluku Island's Sawat Lenso dance.
+The Sawat Lenso joins a form or instrumental ensemble called Lenso used by Christians with Sawat music and dance brought by Muslims.

 In Papua, one occasion to play the tifas is a Sing-sing, a gathering of a few tribes or villages in Papua New Guinea.
 People arrive to show their distinct culture, dance and music.
 The aim of these gatherings is to peacefully share traditions as each Islands have their own dance.
 Villagers paint and decorate themselves for sing-sings which they only have once a year.
-The male-exclusive role of drummers has been relaxed in some places, such as Raja Ampat Islands, where photos show women playing the Maluku-style tifas in suling tamborf (flute drum) ensembles.
-(See gallery, Malaku traditions.)
+The male-exclusive role of drummers has been relaxed in some places, such as Raja Ampat Islands, where photos show women playing the Maluku-style tifas in suling tambur (flute drum) ensembles.
+(See gallery, Maluku traditions.)
+Furthermore similar to the Moluccas, regions in West Papua such as the Kokoda people of South Sorong also have Sawat musical tradition in the form of tifa syawat which was a type of tetabuhan, introduced from Kokas in Fakfak, consisting of tifa, gong, adrat, suling, to accompany Kasuari dance, weddings, Mauludan and other events.

-The Maluku tifa is used to accompany "traditional ceremonies, traditional dances and war dances," including the Cakalele dance.
-The Cakalele dance recalls the "atmosphere of war in ancient Maluku society."
-The Maluku tifa is also combined with totobuang gong chimes to form a tifa totobuang ensemble to accompany Maluku Island's Sawat Lenso dance.
-The Sawat Lenso joins a form or instrumental ensemble used by Christians with Sawat music and dance brought by Muslims.